alex-robinson/coordinates/README.md

 A test program is available to make sure the library is working properly.
-To be able to compile it, first make sure that the paths to the NetCDF include and lib directories are properly specified for your system:
+To be able to compile it, first make sure that the paths to the NetCDF include and lib directories are properly specified for your system in the Makefile:

 ```Makefile
 netcdfI_local = /opt/local/include
 netcdfL_local = /opt/local/lib
 ```

-Then see if it compiles: `make ccsm3`.
+Compile the test program call: `make ccsm3`.
 If it compiles with out error, run the test program: `./test_ccsm3.x`.

 Fore more details, the individual source code compilation rules along with